What is the purpose of this quorum meeting?

 Begin the learning experience

-- Ask the young men to prayerfully consider friends, family members, or less-active quorum members whom they could invite to come unto Christ.
-Invite them to write these names down in their Duty to God books (see pages 28–29, 52–53, 76–77).
-Encourage the young men to be sensitive to impressions they may receive during the lesson about what they could do to share the gospel with these people.
+You could invite the young men to make a list of friends, family members, or less-active quorum members who need the gospel in their lives (see Duty to God, pages 28–29, 52–53, 76–77).
+Encourage the young men to be sensitive to impressions they receive during the lesson about what they could do to share the gospel with these people.

 The young man who is conducting concludes the meeting.
 He could: